International Insect Rearing Workshop

 This picture was provided by Kat Lawrence who is employed with MAFES Agricultural Communications

 At the close of each workshop, students complete a comprehensive evaluation assessing strengths and weaknesses of lecturers, workshop logistics, and overall workshop effectiveness.
 These evaluations have been critical to the continued improvement of the workshop.
-We are proud of an average overall workshop effectiveness rating of 4.75 and a rating of 4.83 for the 2012 Workshop.
-A few comments from the 2012 workshop attendees follow:
+We are proud of an average overall workshop effectiveness rating of 4.5 out of 5.0 for the 2015 Workshop.
+A few comments from the 2015 workshop attendees follow:

 [ back to top ]